www.HearingDirectory.ca |

 The newborn hearing screening processHearing loss can be tricky to detect, especially in babies.
 Most newborns have a hearing loss screening at birth, but some babies may not show signs until later.
 Hearing screening programs generally screen newborns by one month of age.
 Doctors then confirm diagnosis by three months, and start treatment at or around six months.
 More populated provinces like Ontario and British Columbia have comprehensive hearing screening programs.
 Find a hearing screening program near you for more information on the program in your region.
 Steps in newborn hearing screeningThe screening program is usually a two-step procedure.
 Fortunately, it is harmless and non-invasive: 1.
 Measuring otoacoustic emissionsPediatric audiologists begin newborn hearing screenings by measuring the baby's otoacoustic emissions (OAE), a painless and non-invasive test.
 Otoacoustic emissions are soft sounds reverberated from the cochlea in response to an external sound.
 If your baby has hearing loss, he or she will not produce OAEs.
 A small probe is placed in your newborn's ear.
 The probe emits a sound to stimulate the cochlea.
 It then measures the emissions from the inner ear.
 If your baby does not pass the OAE screening, the next step is to have an auditory brainstem response (ABR) test.
 2. Auditory brainstem response testIn contrast to the OAE test, the ABR evaluates the whole auditory system from the outer ear to the brainstem using electrodes placed on the head.
 This test is also painless; a newborn may even sleep through it.
 If your baby's electrode reaction shows signs of hearing loss, hearing loss treatment may be recommended.
 This early intervention provides a much better outcome for your child's language development.

-Causes of hearing loss in childrenHearing loss can be detectable at birth (congenital) or may develop at a later point in life.
+Causes of hearing loss in childrenCongenital hearing loss is detectable at birth.
+Other types of hearing loss may develop at a later point in life.
 A cause can't always be determined.
 Risk factors and causes include:

 Types of hearing lossHearing loss comes in many variations.
 It can range from mild to severe, and can be in one ear or both.
 Some children can't hear high-pitched sounds, and some can't hear lower-pitched sounds.
 Some hearing loss cases are reversible, while others can be treated to slow the rate of decline.
 There are two main types of hearing loss: Sensorineural hearing lossSensorineural refers to the tiny sensory cells within the inner ear and the auditory nervous system in the brain.
 Hearing loss in this area, due to damage or malfunction, is usually permanent.
 Treatment can include hearing aids or cochlear implants.
 One common example: Noise-induced hearing loss.
 This type of hearing loss is growing among children due to using headphones with the volume set too high for too long.
 Sometimes kids (and teens) listen above a safe listening level for a more immersive experience.
 They may also turn up the volume to drown out louder background noise.This hearing loss can be so gradual that a listener may not notice.
 Instead, he or she may continue to increase the volume as his or her hearing declines, exacerbating the problem.
 Conductive hearing lossConductive refers to problems with the ear canal, ear drum, or middle ear cavity or bones.
 This hearing loss can be temporary and sometimes corrected with surgery.
 A child can have one or both types of hearing loss; when they have both, it's known as mixed hearing loss.
 Learn more about the different types of hearing loss.